royalosyin/Fill-Missing-Values/README.md

 Functions used to fill missing values in a 2D array or matrix.
 Mostly written by Fortran.

 The first filling method is called poisson_grid_fill.
+This method is forked from NCL.
+The original codes in formation F77 are translated into F90.
+In addition, add a MATLAB version.

+Description:

 Replaces all missing values in a grid with values derived from solving Poisson's equation via relaxation.
 The values at non-missing locations are used as boundary conditions and are returned unchanged.